 Listen to the world your way

-The HearPhones can be used to listen to the ambient sound of the situation you are in, as I said they have directional microphones which allows a users to use the product to focus them in different ways to help them follow conversations.
+The HearPhones can be used to listen to the ambient sound of the situation you are in, as I said they have directional microphones which allows a user to use the product to focus them in different ways to help them follow conversations.
 This feature also allows the active noise reduction to reduce noise from different directions.

 While you can control the features from the small inline remote under the right ear bud, the real power is delivered by the app.
 The Bose Hear app lets users customise sounds and create different presets for various environments that you may go to regularly.